SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-\subsubsection{Step 3: Quantized Mask for Seamless Generation.}
+\paragraph{Step 3: Quantized Mask for Seamless Generation.}

-Another problem emerged from the reduced number of inference steps of MultiDiffusion~\cite{bar2023multidiffusion} is that each separately labeled regions are not harmonized into a single image.
-As Figure~\ref{fig:problem2} shows, abrupt boundaries are visible between generated regions.
-In the original MultiDiffusion, the problem does not exist, as long (50) reverse diffusion steps effectively smooth out the mask boundaries by consecutively adding noises and blurring them out.
-However, in our fast inference scheme, the algorithm does not provide sufficient number of steps to smudge the boundaries away.
-Therefore, we develop an alternative way to seamlessly amalgamate generated regions of different text prompts and masks: by introducing \emph{quantized masks}.
-Given a binary mask, we obtain a smoothened version by applying a Gaussian blur.
+Another problem from the reduced number of inference steps is that \emph{harmonization} of the generated content becomes more difficult.
+As Figure~\ref{fig:problem2:bstrap} shows, all the objects appear to be salient and their abrupt boundaries are visible between regions.
+This is because the number of later sampling steps that contribute to the harmonization is now insufficient.
+In contrast, the baseline with long reverse diffusion steps~\ref{fig:problem2:md} effectively smooth out the mask boundaries by consecutively adding noises and blurring them.
+To mitigate this issue, we develop an alternative way to seamlessly amalgamate generated regions: \emph{quantized masks}, shown in Figure~\ref{fig:maskquant:schematic}.
+Given a binary mask, we obtain a smoothened mask by applying Gaussian blur.
 Then, we quantize the real-numbered mask by the noise levels of the diffusion sampler.
-As Figure~\ref{fig:stabilize} illustrates, each denoising step, we use a mask with corresponding noise level.
-Since the noise levels monotonically decrease as the algorithm iterates, the coverage of a mask gradually increases.
+As Figure~\ref{fig:pipeline:stabilize} illustrates, for each denoising step, we use a mask with corresponding noise level.
+Since the noise levels monotonically decrease throughout iterations, the coverage of a mask gradually increases along with each sampling step, gradually mixing the boundary regions.
+The final result can be seen from Figure~\ref{fig:problem2:qmask}.
 This relaxation of semantic masks also provides intuitive interpretation of \emph{brushes}, one of the most widely used tool in professional graphics editing software.
 We will revisit this interpretation in Section~\ref{sec:6_discussion}.